kaplanelad/shellfirm/docs/contributing.md

 ## Add more risky commands

-Add more risky command patters in [config.yaml file](../src/config.yaml) and open a PR.
+Add more risky command patters to one of the check group in `checks` folder or add a bew group and open a PR.

 ### Test new command
-1. Add new check to [config.yaml file](../src/config.yaml)
+1. Add new check to one of the groups/create new group.
 2. Run `pre-command` command with `-t`
 ```bash
 $ shellfirm pre-command --command 'rm -rf' -t